 From Table 2, we can identify that the IBM Code Assistant possesses the most complete features.
 Additional features like visual aid and tracing of specified coding vary from products to products.
-CA-TestCoverage and IBM Code Assistant execute programs under a normal environment for coverage execution while SMARTTEST measurement and XPEDITER requires the measurement to be taken on a dedicated debugging environment.
+CA-TestCoverage and IBM Code Assistant execute programs under a normal execution environment for coverage measurement while SMARTTEST and XPEDITER requires the measurement to be taken on a dedicated debugging environment.